NEY-GLH/.github/.github/ISSUE_TEMPLATE/pull_request_template.md

 ## Code style

-- Have you run the 'Black' PEP8 formatter?
+- If you are writing in Python: Have you run the 'Black' PEP8 formatter?
 This is available as a VS Code extension, called 'Black Formatter'.
-- You can set this up to run on saved files.
+You can set this up to run on saved files.

 ## Unit testing